programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 {% include figure.html filename="start-screen-annot.png" caption="Fig. 1 Notebook directory is empty to start with." %}

 Create a new notebook by selecting `new -> Python 3` from the dropdown in the top right corner.

 You're now ready to start coding.
 You can execute code directly in this notebook.
 There's now no need to drop down to the command line to execute code.

-{% include figure.html filename="basic-notebook-points-annot.png" caption="Fig. 2 Annotations of important aspects of the notebook interface." %}
+{% include figure.html filename="basic_notebook_cropped.png" caption="Fig. 2 A blank notebook." %}

+### Notes on using notebooks.

 Jupyter notebooks are designed around cells.
-You can add as many cells as you like.
-When you execute a cell, the output appears below the cell.
+From the menu, you can add as many cells as you like, execute cells, and reorder cells.

-### Notes on using notebooks.
+{% include figure.html filename="menu_cropped.png" caption="Fig. 2 Menu." %}

+Execute a code cell by pressing the step-forward button

+{% include figure.html filename="step_forward_cropped.png" caption="Fig. 3 Step forward button executes a cell." %}

+Add a cell by pressing the add button

+{% include figure.html filename="add_cell_cropped.png" caption="Fig. 4 Add cell." %}

 #### TODO: Execution

-Each cell has an 'insert mode'

-Execute a code cell by pressing the play button, or clicking a cell in executy
+Cells have an 'edit mode' and a 'command mode.'
+When you click inside the cell, the edge turns blue and the cell becomes editable.
+Arrow keys will allow you to navigate within the cell:
+{% include figure.html filename="edit_mode_cropped.png" caption="Fig. 3 Edit mode." %}

+and a 'command mode' (if you press `esc` when in edit mode, the cell edge turns green and arrow keys will now allow you to move between cells):

+{% include figure.html filename="command_mode_cropped.png" caption="Fig. 4 Command mode." %}

 #### TODO: Cell types